-She appears through out the entire movie in Wolverine dreams, defying or guiding him.
+She appears through out the entire movie in Wolverine's dreams, defying or guiding him.
 By the end of the movie, Wolverine finally let her go as she vanish in white light (Probably a reference of the White Hot Room).
-Whatever this Jean is the real Jean from beyond the grave o just an alucination of Logan remains unclear.
+Whether this Jean is the real Jean from beyond the grave, or just a hallucination of Logan remains unclear.

 X-men: Dark Tide (2006)

 Jean Grey (With Cyclops, Archangel, Wolverine, Beast, Storm and Xavier) is featured in the short animated brickfilm release by Minimates, as DVD part of a set of figures.
 The X-men battle the Brotherhood (Mystique, Magneto and Juggernaut), as well as fighting Sentinels at the beginning.

 Jean Grey appears under her first codename "Marvel Girl" and is a playable character in 1990s action-adventure game X-Men II: The Fall of the Mutants.